rafaelfe/pomo/README.md

 ## How to install
 macOS:
-* Download the latest stable release here
+* Download the latest stable release [here](https://github.com/rafaelfe/pomo/releases/download/1.0/pomo.macOS.v1.0.zip).
 * Unzip it,
 * Enable third-party applications on the System Settings,
 * Right-click to open.